TechRasz/TechRasz/README.md

-someone who doesn't know his own identity its YOU
+someone who doesn't know his own identity---you

 <!---
 TechRasz/TechRasz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.